Frederic Clay: Full-time composer

 Foreseeing, and not relishing, a long period of Conservative government after the party's election victory in February 1874, Clay resigned from the Treasury.
 A legacy from his father, who died in September 1873, left him financially independent and able to devote his energies to full-time composition.

-Green Old Age, a "musical improbability" to a libretto by Robert Reece (1874), was followed by a commission from Kate Santley for an opéra-bouffe.
-Cattarina, or Friends at Court, with a libretto by Reece, successfully toured the provinces, with the composer conducting and Santley starring as Pincione; it was given at the Charing Cross Theatre, London, during the winter season of 1874–75.
+Green Old Age, a "musical improbability", with a libretto by Robert Reece (1874) to which Clay contributed some of the music, was followed by a commission from Kate Santley for an opéra-bouffe, Cattarina, or Friends at Court, with a libretto by Reece.
+This successfully toured the provinces, with the composer conducting and Santley starring as Pincione; it was given at the Charing Cross Theatre, London, during the winter season of 1874–75.

 The final collaboration between Clay and Gilbert was a three-act comic opera, Princess Toto, (1876), another vehicle for Santley.
 On tour and in the West End it attracted mixed notices, both for the libretto and the score.
 The Times's later comment that the piece was "probably surpassed by no modern English work of the kind for gaiety and melodious charm" was not generally shared: a recurring theme in reviews was that Clay's music was musicianly and pleasing but not strikingly original or memorable.
 At its first London production Princess Toto ran for less than a month.
 A New York production fared still worse.
 When it was revived in London in 1881 The Times commented that the piece had not appealed to audiences in 1876, "accustomed to a more broadly humorous style of extravaganza" and hoped that by 1881 public taste had become more cultivated under the influence of Gilbert's other comic operas.
 Nonetheless, the revival ran for only 65 performances.